 The Ahosi (Amazons) of Dahomey were a military corps of women appointed to serve in battles under the direction of the Fon king, who ruled over a nation that included much of present-day southern Togo and southern Benin.
 They emerged during the Eighteenth Century and were finally suppressed during the 1890s.
 The Amazons were chosen from among the nominal wives of the king, called “Ahosi.”
-Estimates of the number of women soldiers vary by accounts, yet some scholars believe the numbers to have ranged over time from several hundred to a few thousand women soldiers.
+Estimates of the number of women soldiers vary by account, yet some scholars believe the numbers ranged from several hundred to a few thousand women soldiers.

 These women soldiers had extensive training and drilling.
 The Eighteenth and Nineteenth Century Amazons used flintlock muskets.
 They also used cannon, and later modern artillery and machine guns.
-Subject to celibacy under pain of death, they could not marry once they became Amazons nor could they have children.
+Subject to celibacy under pain of death, they could not marry once they became Amazons, nor could they have children.
 In addition to their military duties, the Amazons also had daily occupations within the royal household.
-These occupations included indigo dyeing, weaving and selling mats, palm oil production and distribution, as well as sewing and embroidering cotton cloth.
+These occupations included indigo dyeing, weaving and selling mats, palm oil production and distribution, and sewing and embroidering cotton cloth.

-By 1748, after the Dahomey Kingdom had been subdued by the Oyo Empire, King Gezo restored Dahomey independence by defeating the Mahi nation, an ally of Oyo.
-With military success in part attributed to the Amazons, Dahomey attacked the Egba city of Abeokuta in 1851, and again in 1864.
+By 1748, after the Oyo Empire had subdued the Dahomey Kingdom, King Gezo restored Dahomey’s independence by defeating the Mahi nation, an ally of Oyo.
+With military success in part attributed to the Amazons, Dahomey attacked the Egba city of Abeokuta in 1851 and again in 1864.
 Both battles ended in defeat for Dahomey, with many Amazon casualties.

-The last major use of Amazons came in the Franco-Dahomean Wars of 1890 and 1892.
-The French conquered Dahomey in 1892 and were particularly ruthless toward the Amazons, executing many of them partly because they noted that Amazons provided the last resistance to their conquest of the state.
-Thereafter, the Amazon units were effectively disbanded.
+The last significant use of Amazons came in the Franco-Dahomean Wars of 1890 and 1892.
+The French conquered Dahomey in 1892 and were particularly ruthless toward the Amazons.
+They executed many of them partly because they noted that Amazons provided the last resistance to their conquest of the state.
+After that, the Amazon units were effectively disbanded.
 One of the first decrees announced after Dahomey formally became a French colony was that women of Dahomey would be prohibited from serving in the military or from bearing arms.